Article 31: You have the right to play and rest.

 Dance – Pupils participate in dance after-school clubs with the opportunity to perform at shows held with other local school attending.

-Daily Mile – As part of our commitment to increasing levels of activity during the school day, pupils participate in the Daily Mile.
+Daily activity – As part of our commitment to increasing levels of activity during the school day, pupils participate in physical activity every day.
 Focus is placed on personal competition and the importance of living a healthy lifestyle.